-Kim’s parents will receive 435.96 Yuan more if he decides to use the money transfer service over the bank.
-He will also save $4 on each transaction of $1,000.
+Kim’s parents will receive CNY456.81more if he decides to use the money transfer service instead of the bank.
+He will also save $10 on each transaction of $1,000.
 Over a one year period, this is a CNY5,481.72 saving, which is over $1,000.

 How do I compare companies when transferring money to China?

 - The exchange rate.
-This is big, as it can cost you a lot of money over the long run.
-Note that some transfer services will offer a competitive exchange rate but offset this with high fees.
-Others can offer less competitive rates but low fees, so be sure to factor this in to your comparison.
+This can really impact the amount of money you send or receive.
+Some transfer services will offer a competitive exchange rate but offset this with higher fees.
+Others may offer less competitive exchange rates but lower fees, so be sure to factor this into your comparison.

-- The amount of fees charged.
-Fees are something else to examine closely to make sure that a good exchange rate is not being offset by high fees as mentioned above.
-Also note that many transfer companies will give free transfers when the transfer amount is above $10,000 AUD.
+- Fees.
+Fees must be examined closely to ensure that a good exchange rate is not being offset by high fees as mentioned above.
+Many specialist transfer companies will give free transfers when the transfer amount is above $10,000.

 - Pickup options.
-This is of special importance to the primary person you will be sending the money to.
-You don’t want to put them in a position where they have to travel far to get the money that you send.
-Also keep in mind that if you’re recipient in China doesn’t have a bank account, a cash pickup service might be a good option.
+This is important to the recipient of your money.
+You don’t want to put them in a position where they have to travel far to pick up the money that you send.
+If your recipient in China does not have a bank account, a cash pickup service might be a good option.

 - Turnaround time.
-While it may not be important for regular payments, having the option of an instant transaction during an emergency can be helpful.
+While time may not be as important for regular payments, having the option of an instant transaction during an emergency can be helpful.

 - Transfer amounts.
-Many companies and banks have a cap on the amount of money sent per transaction.
-If your intent is to send large amounts of money, this will be a feature you will want to explore in depth.
-Also, many companies will have minimum transfer amounts, for some services this can be as large as $1,000 AUD.
+Many companies and banks have a cap on the amount of money that can be sent during each transaction.
+If you intend to send large amounts of money, this will be a feature you’ll want to research in depth.
+Keep in mind some companies will have minimum transfer amounts and for some companies this can be as large as $1,000.

 What methods can I use to send money to China?

-There are both banks and money transfer service providers available to send money to China from Australia.
-Banks will typically only allow bank to bank transfers, while overseas money transfer companies provide additional options.
+Both banks and money transfer service providers can send money to China from Canada.
+Banks will typically only allow bank-to-bank transfers, while overseas money transfer companies provide additional options including cash pickup.

 - Money transfer companies.
-A range of money transfer companies will allow you to send money to China.
-These companies can offer a range of extra services, such as regular transfers, forward contracts and market orders.
-You can compare these in the table above.
+Many money transfer companies allow you to send money to China.
+These companies can offer a variety of extra services, including regular transfers, forward contracts and market orders.
+You can compare these features in the table above.

 - Western Union.
-Western Union also allows for bank deposit or cash pickup.
-In addition to these options they will conduct the transaction in either CNY or CAD.
+Western Union also allows for bank deposits or cash pickup.
+In addition to these options, they will conduct the transaction in either CNY or CAD.
 They also have hundreds of thousands of locations worldwide.

 - Banks.
 Most Canadian banks allow you to send money to China.
 Keep in mind that many times these transactions can be more expensive than sending money through a specialist money transfer company.
-Also note that some banks have products dedicated to sending money overseas.
-Two examples of these are Citibank’s Plus Transaction Account, which allows fee-free transfers to any account anywhere in the world, and the HSBC Multi-Currency Bank Account, which allows you to send, receive and hold funds in different currencies, including the Chinese Yuan Renminbi.
+Some banks have products dedicated to sending money overseas, like the HSBC Multi-Currency Bank Account, which allows you to send, receive and hold funds in different currencies, including CNY.

 Emergency cash transfers in China

 If you are visiting China and find yourself in need of money, there are a few options available that can help you get your hands on emergency cash including:

 - Bank travel card.
-Banks such as NAB offer travel cards that can be loaded with multiple currencies.
+Some banks offer travel cards that can be loaded with multiple currencies.
 These can help you access cash fast if you lose your wallet or your money is stolen.

 - Travel insurance.
-You should not travel outside of Australia without this important insurance.
-Under certain circumstances they will replace your cash if you lose your purse or are robbed.
+You should not travel outside of Canada without travel insurance.
+Under certain circumstances, insurance companies will replace your cash if you lose your purse or are robbed.

 - A money transfer service.
-Even though you are outside of Australia, you are still permitted to receive funds through a money transfer service company, provided you have a valid photo I.D.
+Even though you are outside of Canada, you are still permitted to receive funds through a money transfer service company, provided you have a valid photo ID.